Call Now : (480) 921-0200

 Size and Coverage Area

-Quick tip: If you’re planning shutters for multiple windows, ask your supplier about package pricing.
+Quick tip: If you’re planning on installing shutters for multiple windows in your home or business, ask your local roller shutter dealer about package pricing.
 Ordering several units at once can sometimes lower your per-shutter cost.

 Material and Build Quality

-High-grade aluminum shutters are a good balance between strength and affordability, especially in areas with strong sun and occasional storms.
+High-grade aluminum shutters present a good balance between strength and affordability, especially in areas with strong sun and occasional storms.

 Manual vs. Motorized Operation

-How you open and close your shutters affects both convenience and cost.
+How you open and close your roller shutters affects both convenience and cost.

-Manual systems (strap, crank, or gear-operated) are typically more affordable but require more effort to operate, especially on larger openings.
+Manual-operated shutters are usually cheaper but need more effort to operate, especially with larger openings.

-Motorized shutters use electric motors controlled by a switch, remote, or smartphone app.
-They add comfort, accessibility, and better overall security, but usually increase the price by $200 – $6,000 per shutter depending on motor size and features.
+TElectric motors with a switch, remote, or smartphone app power these shutters.
+They add comfort, accessibility and better overall security but generally add $200 – $6,000 per shutter to the price, depending on motor size and features.

-If you’re planning long-term or installing shutters on multiple windows, motorization can be a smart investment in convenience and safety.
+If you’re planning long-term or installing rolling shutters on multiple windows in your property, motorization can be a smart investment in convenience and safety.

 Insulation and Slat Design